Mischaël Modrikamen: Legal career

 In 2003, he represented shareholders of the National Bank after expropriation of the gold reserves by the Belgian State and in 2005, he represented the activist fund Knight Vincke which forced Suez lo launch a takeover bid on Electrabel, after having obtained a preliminary ruling in favor of the shareholders.
 In 2007, he obtained the first cancellation award ever granted by the Brussels court of Appeal, nullifying a decision of the competition watchdog (Echo case).
 In 2008, he represented Fortis shareholders fighting the dismantling of the group.
 He obtained the suspension of the transaction and the convening of general meetings of shareholders to vote on these transactions.
 As a result of his action, Fortis was able to retain its insurance arm Ageas.
 The Belgian government was consequently forced to resign.

 In December 2010, Mischaël Modrikamen announced that he would focus on the renovation of the Belgian political life.
 He announced that he would put an end to his firm and separated from its team of 10 lawyers.
 He would however lead the Fortis case to its term and retain some limited advising and consultancy activities.
 In 2013, he nevertheless engaged in a high-profile battle against RTL Belgium who fired weather forecaster Luc Trullemans.
 Trullemans had posted critical comments about immigration on Facebook, after a road-traffic incident allegedly involving the immigrant community, although RTL claimed that Trullemans initiated the incident.
 RTL Belgium had accused Trullemans of racist comments.
 Modrikamen sued RTL Belgium for libel before the commercial court of Brussels and obtained 1 euro in damages by judicial decision of 24 December 2013.
-RTL Belgium did not appeal, but symbolic damages of 1 euro represent a slap in the face for the plaintiff.
+RTL Belgium did not appeal.